Gordon McDonald/Margo and Dorene Thoms Bursary

 The fund offers up to four bursaries yearly of $750.00 each.
 All registered umpires who are attending a recognized post-secondary institute are eligible to apply.
 Sons and daughters of a registered umpire may also apply for the fund.

-To date in excess of $25,000 has been paid out to help the education of individuals.
-The fund continues to be healthy and it is up to you as a DUIC to let umpires in your district know about the fund.
+To date in excess of $25,000 has been paid out to help with the education of individuals from the Softball B.C. umpire community.

 Feb 15 – May 1 Application available on line & forms sent to every umpire clinic